devonartis/aws-security-workshops/docs/builder-sessions/permission-boundaries-build.md

 ![login-page](./images/pb-scenario.png)

-As the administrator for an AWS account hosting multiple production applications, you've been tasked with creating a new admistrator role to delegate some of your responsibilities.
-This new role will be responsbile for doing all the administration on the resources for the **Ares Mission**.
-The diagram above showcases the two appliations currently being hosted in the AWS account and their associated resources.
+As the administrator for an AWS account hosting multiple production applications, you've been tasked with creating a new administrator role to delegate some of your responsibilities.
+This new role will be responsible for doing all the administration on the resources for the **Ares Mission**.
+The diagram above showcases the two applications currently being hosted in the AWS account and their associated resources.
 Currently there is only one application related to the Ares Mission but there is a plan to migrate three more applications for this mission by the end of the year.
 The new role should account for current and future Ares Mission applications to reduce your overhead and friction with the web administrators.

-The web administrators for the Ares Mission should have permissions to create and administor resources related to that mission.
+The web administrators for the Ares Mission should have permissions to create and administer resources related to that mission.
 This means they should be able to:

 1. Create, modify, and delete IAM policies and roles.
-Any role created must have restricted permissions to ensure a web administrator can not elevate their privileges or the privileges of the application.
+Any role created must have restricted permissions to ensure a web administrator cannot elevate their privileges or the privileges of the application.
 2. Create, modify, and delete Ares Mission Lambda functions.
-3. Create and modify Ares Mission S3 buckets.

 The web administrators should not be able to impact any resources in the account that are not part of the Ares Mission application including users, groups, roles, S3 buckets, EC2 instances, etc.  In this case, they should not be able to modify resources of the Rover Mission.